This page contains the most pertinent and frequently-asked questions on the subject of eligibility for ST3 posts.

 It is a requirement of MRCP(UK) that candidates must sit and pass the Part 1 examination, before either of the other two examinations (Part 2 & PACES) can be attempted.

-ST3 programme directors are aware it would not be possible for a candidate to sit and pass all three parts of the MRCP(UK) qualification in the time between application and the requirement deadline.
+It is not possible for a candidate to sit and pass all three parts of the MRCP(UK) qualification in the time between application and the requirement deadline.

 And so, if you have not gained Part 1 by the time you come to apply, this demonstrates that you will not be able to gain the full diploma in time for post start date; and thus your application must be marked as ineligible for this round.

 At the time at which you submit your application, it is only necessary for you to have passed MRCP(UK) Part 1 to be considered eligible at that stage.
 This will allow your application to progress further.

 Your application can progress through the stages of long- and short-listing, interview, and even to the point of offers; but to take up a post you will need to obtain the full MRCP(UK) diploma, including all three parts: Part 1, Part 2 and PACES.